hiredtocode/angular_blog/README.md

-#Personal website / blog with Angular
+Currently working on my personal website / blog / portfolio in Angular.